genkikadomatsu/unity3d-face-tracking/README.md

 # Unity3D Face Tracking Package

 This package allows for simple facial tracking to be used in Unity3D projects.
+Originally build at [HackMIT](https://hackmit.org/) in the health care track; with the intention that the package be an ease-of-use alternative for developers building games that take advantage of [facial muscular reeducation therapy](https://pubmed.ncbi.nlm.nih.gov/18470837/) to help Bell's Palsy, Parkinson's, and Stroke patients.

 ![Tracking.gif](README/Tracking.gif)